erleben/OpenTissue/documentation/unit_testing.md

-=How to organize and create unit tests in OpenTissue=
+# How to organize and create unit tests in OpenTissue

 Thanks to Joergen Havsberg Seland for the inspiration to setup unit testing in OpenTissue.
 Some of the bits and pieces in below are more or less copied directly from Joergen's description on the 3Dot wiki (anno May 2007).
 With a few added OpenTissue tweaks made by myself (kenny).